-This section explains the provincial strategic planning and budget process.
+This section explains the provincial budget process.
 It describes the respective roles and responsibilities of the provincial treasury and line departments, the appropriation process, key assumptions made and legislature 'scrutiny of the budget, including relevant legislature committees.
+But most importantly, the section should highlight the rationale or strategies that have informed the expenditure framework of the provinces and changes, thereof.